futureimperfect/everythingisgray-hugo/content/post/guest-appearance-on-5by5-s-systematic.md

 +++
-title = "Guest Appearance on 5by5 S Systematic" date = "2013-08-24"
+title = "Guest Appearance on 5by5's Systematic" date = "2013-08-24"
 slug = "2013/08/24/guest-appearance-on-5by5-s-systematic"
 published = false